 Zest of 4 large unwaxed lemons

-Grease and line 22cm tart tin with pastry.
-Allow to rest in the fridge for one to two hours before lining with foil and filling with pie weights.
+Grease and line a 24cm loose-bottomed tart tin with pastry.
+Allow to rest in the fridge for an hour or two before lining with foil and filling with pie weights.
 Heat oven to 160C/300F.
-Place the tart tin on a large baking tray and blind-bake till the crust is golden brown, about 30 minutes, removing the weights in the last five minutes.
+Place the tart tin on a large baking tray and blind-bake till the crust is golden brown (about 30 minutes), remove the weights and bake for a further five or so minutes - you want to make sure the pastry is nice and brown.

-Carefully pull out the tray with the tart shell and pour the filling into the baked tart shell without removing it from the oven.
-Bake for about 20 minutes, until barely set (it will continue to cook as it cools).
+Pull out the tray with the tart shell and carefully pour the filling into the baked tart shell.
+Slide it back into the oven and bake for about 20 minutes, until barely set (it will continue to cook as it cools).

 Allow to cool completely before cutting.
-Serve with icing sugar, raspberries and extra crème fraiche if you wish.
+Serve dusted with icing sugar and perhaps scattered with raspberries or spiced candied cumquats.